realitycollective/com.realitycollective.service-framework-docs/docs/basics/03_service_design.md

 ![Settings Service Configured](./images/03_02_SettingServiceConfigured.png)

 > **Pro Tip** <br/>
-> If you collapse the Service definition in the Service Providers Profile, you can click on the service and it will automatically open the profile settings for the service, no need to keep expanding it just to open its settings.
+> If you collapse the Service definition in the Service Configuration Options, you can click on the service and it will automatically open the profile settings for the service, no need to keep expanding it just to open its settings.
 You can of course just inspect the asset itself instead. <br/>
 > ![Collapsed Service Settings View](./images/03_03_CollapsedServiceConfiguration.png)

 11. With your service running, here is the recommended way of setting up a class to use it.
 Create a new C# script and add the following: